lwig-wg/terminology/draft-ietf-iotops-7228bis.md

-Sh1 is a catch-all category that indicates that the platform does provide hardware support for secret shielding, so that it is no longer purely a software function to handle secrets such as roots of trust (but does not distinguish between specific device categories such as HSM, TPM, or even TEE functionality).
+Sh1 is a catch-all category that indicates that the platform does provide hardware support for secret shielding, so that it is no longer purely a software function to handle secrets such as roots of trust (for example, providing HSM, TPM, or even TEE functionality).
-Sh9 is aspirational language (for a "Cadillac" platform); no real hardware is identified by this level.
+Sh9 is aspirational language (for a fully "deluxe" platform); no real hardware is identified by this level.
 It is left for further study to identify clusters on this spectrum.